-Katharine’s Undergraduate Research – Endothelial Cells
+Katharine’s Undergraduate Summer Bursary in Endothelial Cells

-My role entails examining angiogenic signalling pathways downstream of the two receptors.
-This is done by stimulating ECs in culture with VEGF and then performing Western Blot analysis (Western blotting is a laboratory technique used to detect a specific protein in a blood or tissue sample).
+Therefore, Katharine investigated the angiogenic signalling pathways downstream of the two receptors (found on endothelial cells) by using a multitude of techniques.
+This ranged from cell culture to Western Blot analysis (a laboratory technique used to detect a specific protein in a blood or tissue sample).

 Let’s keep in touch